meyayl/docker-languagetool/README.md

 - optional: downloads fasttext module (if it doesn't already exist)
 - optional: user mapping (make sure to check MAP_UID and MAP_GID below)

-~~Note: due to proper pid1 handling, the container will exit with status code 143 (=SIGTERM).
-It appears that languagetool does not handle SIGTERM, as such even though the container is terminated the way it should be, it will show the status code.~~
+Note: Due to proper pid1 handling, the container will exit with status code 143 (=SIGTERM).
+It appears that languagetool does not handle SIGTERM, as such even though the container is terminated the way it should be, it will show the status code.
+This behavior is now suppressed using `tini`.

 # Setup